ryanpcmcquen/ryanpcmcquen.github.io/_posts/2015-10-25-map-vs-foreach-vs-for.md

 *Better* is a strong word.
 If you don't know, you should probably go with `.map()`, but they each have their merits, and I like the answer [here](https://stackoverflow.com/questions/3034392/what-use-does-the-javascript-foreach-method-have-that-map-cant-do/4927981#4927981).
 Thanks to [Nick Rabinowitz](http://nickrabinowitz.com/).

 The un-intended side effect you will run into with `.forEach()` is that it doesn't return an array.
 So if you want to be the coolest, functional JavaScript programmer on the block, `.map()` is your friend.
 In other words, `.forEach()` terminates chains, while `.map()` allows you to chain even more calls.
 Making you the coolest cat around town.
-Thanks to [@ssorallen](https://twitter.com/ssorallen) for some tips on explaining this.
+Thanks to [Ross Allen](https://twitter.com/ssorallen) for some tips on explaining this.
 Here is a terrible example of method chaining:

 {% highlight javascript %}
 var arr = [1, 2, 3];